MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

 As an organization and as an admin, you decide if you'll allow personal devices.

-**Task**: Determine how you want to handle personal devices.
-If being "mobile" is important to your organization, consider the following approaches:
+✔️ **Task: Determine how you want to handle personal devices**

+If being mobile or supporting remote workers is important to your organization, consider the following approaches:

 - On personal devices, give users the choice to enroll in Intune.
 Once enrolled, admins fully manage these devices, including pushing policies, controlling device features and settings, and even wiping devices.
 As an admin, you may want this control, or you may *think* you want this control.